Cross Rate Trading Strategies

 Nevertheless, it is important to keep in mind that cross currency pairs often do not offer the same degree of liquidity or the tight dealing spreads available in the major currency pairs that are traded against the U.S. Dollar.

-Cross Trading Strategy Considerations
+forex Cross rate Trading Strategy Considerations

 The lower level of liquidity and higher spreads often seen in the crosses can make trading them seem more of a challenge for individual retail traders, especially for those who prefer to use short term trading strategies like scalping.

-As a result, a more long term strategy like trend trading might be a more appropriate approach to trading in the cross rate currency pairs for retail traders.
+As a result, a more long term strategy like trend trading might be a more appropriate approach to trading in the forex cross rate currency pairs for retail traders.

-This strategy can be quite profitable since significant trends can often occur in the cross rate currency pairs over an extended period of time.
+This strategy can be quite profitable since significant trends can often occur in the forex cross rate currency pairs over an extended period of time.

 Carry Trades in Crosses